San Andrés de Teixido is a strong contender for the title of Spain’s weirdest village with its strange rituals and annual festival of the dead.

 There are very few good websites with information about San Andrés de Teixido in English, but a half day trip is highly recommended by Tammy if you’re staying in the A Coruna area.

-Combine your trip to San Andrés de Teixido with the charming town of Cedeira down the road.
+Why not combine your trip to San Andrés de Teixido with an excursion to the charming town of Cedeira down the road.